caderek/benny/README.md

 - prepare local setup for each case
 - skip or run only selected cases
-- save essential results to a file in JSOn format
+- save essential results to a file in a JSON format
+- sound defaults suited for most projects

 ## Quick example